November 20, 2014

 My goal is to make a decision regarding delays and closings by 5:30 a.m. each day.
 However, with changing road and weather conditions, sometimes the decision is made as late as 6:00 a.m.
 In rare instances, a delay may be announced in order to afford more time to determine whether the changing road and weather conditions warrant a school closing.
 In these instances, a decision to close may be determined as late as 8:00 a.m. or 9:00 a.m., depending on whether the original delay was 2-hours or 3-hours, respectively.
 I know this creates an extreme inconvenience for parents, and I will utilize this option as rarely as possible.
 On days that a delay schedule is implemented and later changed to a closing, road conditions either worsened, or despite the best efforts of county, city, or state road crews, roadways were not adequately cleared or treated.
 Ultimately, school will be in session only if our bus drivers can safely navigate buses on the NACS roads that must be traveled to transport our students.

-Northwest Allen County Schools is comprised of Eel River, Lake, and Perry Townships in Allen County.
+A. Northwest Allen County Schools is comprised of Eel River, Lake, and Perry Townships in Allen County.
 Although roads might be fine in one geographic part of the district, another part may be experiencing significantly reduced visibility or ice covered or snow drifted roads.
 Weather forecasts and road conditions throughout the entire school district are evaluated before making a decision to delay or close school.

-Question: Why do all of the school closings have to be made up?
+Q. Why do all of the school closings have to be made up?

-The reason each school closing results in a make-up day is to comply with Indiana law.
+A. The reason each school closing results in a make-up day is to comply with Indiana law.
 The expectation from the State of Indiana is that school will be in session for a minimum of 180 days.

-Question: Can we extend each day a few minutes in order to make-up school closings?
+Q. Can we extend each day a few minutes in order to make-up school closings?

-Questions: Will Saturdays be used for making up school closings?
+Q. Will Saturdays be used for making up school closings?

 Q. Will graduation be rescheduled?